dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

 ## 2.1 Running a manual build locally

 1. Open Windows PowerShell as elevated Admin.
-Do this by pressing the Windows and then typing ```powershell.exe``` and then right-click select 'Run As Administrator'
+Do this by pressing the Windows-Symbol and then typing ```powershell.exe``` and then right-click select 'Run As Administrator'
 1. Execute the ```Get-ExecutionPolicy``` cmdlet.
 The resulting execution policy should be either RemoteSigned, Unrestricted or Bypass:

     ```code